Javad Tavakoli

 Research Summary

-information geometry, topological data analysis, queueing theory and applications in telecommunication systems, random walks in quarter plane and applications in probability modeling.
+Information geometry, topological data analysis, queueing theory and applications in telecommunication systems, random walks in quarter plane and applications in probability modeling.

 Courses & Teaching

-Recent teaching: Algebraic Number Theory, Abstract Algebra I & II, Stochastic Processes, Queueing Theory, Calculus (all levels), Topology, AlgebraicTopology, Topological Data Analysis and many Directed Studies in different areas in Math.
+Recent teaching: Algebraic Number Theory, Abstract Algebra I & II, Stochastic Processes, Queueing Theory, Calculus (all levels), Topology, Algebraic Topology, Topological Data Analysis, Applied Probability, and many Directed Studies in different areas in Math.

 Biography

-My speciality at the undergraduate level covers most of the courses i.e. algebra, complex numbers, calculus while at the graduate level my interests cover algebra (groups, rings, and homological), (algebraic) topology, stochastic process, applied probability, queuing theory, complex geometry, sheaf theory, category theory, complex functions theory, and fuzzy (logic) sets.
-My commitment to diversity, equity and inclusion are evident in the fact that my students come from diverse backgrounds and cultures.
+Founded on a university career of more than 40 years, my teaching experience spans a wide range of courses in mathematics for graduate and undergraduate students in science, education and engineering.
+I have taught in several Canadian universities including UBC Okanagan, Carleton University, and the Univ. of Sask.
+My specialty at undergrad level covers most of the courses such as (linear) algebra, complex analysis, calculus and more, while at the graduate level my interests cover algebra (groups, rings, and homological), (algebraic) topology, stochastic process, applied probability, queuing theory, complex geometry, sheaf theory, category theory, complex functions theory, fuzzy (logic) sets.
+My commitment to diversity, equity and inclusion is evident in the fact that my (grad) students come from diverse backgrounds and cultures.
 I take pride in seeing my students succeed and the fact that my teaching experience has led to rewarding collaborations with Canadian and foreign universities.

 Degrees